Early detection of ALS and frontotemporal dementia

 Gene alterations or mutations in C9orf72 are the most common cause of hereditary amyotrophic lateral sclerosis (ALS) and frontotemporal or frontal lobe dementia (FTD).

-In ALS, so-called motor neurons (nerve cells that control muscles) are increasingly dying off, resulting in a gradual weakening of the muscles themselves.
+In ALS, also known as motor neurone disease (MND) or Lou Gehrig's disease, so-called motor neurons (nerve cells that control muscles) are increasingly dying off, resulting in a gradual weakening of the muscles themselves.
 The majority of ALS patients die within two to five years of the first appearance of symptoms.
 Approximately half of all patients also show non-motor symptoms.

 FTD is, after Alzheimer's disease, the most common form of dementia at a young age.
 It is accompanied by changes in cognition (e.g. language) and behaviour (e.g. apathy) due to the loss of nerve cells in the frontal and temporal lobes of the brain.